 As you recall, I have Spring Break next year, I have a vacation planned for this school break with the children.
 I have not informed the children yet, but I want to surprise them with it after speaking with you.
 Below is the information for the proposed plan.

 On Saturday, April 4, 2022, the children and I will leave at approximately 7a.m. from my home.
 We will fly out of Detroit Metro to Orlando on United.
 I am looking at a 9 a.m. flight that will land around 11 a.m. in Orlando.
 This will be a direct flight.
 I will provide you with the exact times and flight number after I have booked the flight.
 We are staying for five nights at Disney All-Star Movies Resort, address and telephone.
 On Wednesday, we will drive down to Miami, Florida and stay in my parent’s condo, address and telephone.
 We will return to Orlando to catch our return flight home on Sunday.
 After retrieving our luggage, getting a quick dinner and driving, I expect that the children will arrive at your home around 8 p.m.
 The children will give you a call when we land and when we are on our way to your home.

 Please contact me as soon as possible if you have any questions or concerns.
 As always, I will have the children contact you in the evenings.
 I will have my cell phone with me the whole time, if you need to reach us.

-You are not required to provide this information to the other parent (unless your judgment or order says differently); however, this act of good faith and spirit of cooperation may may co-parenting around the holidays easier.
+You are not required to provide this information to the other parent (unless your judgment or order says differently); however, this act of good faith and spirit of cooperation may make co-parenting around the holidays or extended school breaks easier.
 Finally, this behavior, even if not witnessed by the children, will last far into their future as the children will know that they had two parents who loved them and worked together for their benefit.